 7 Everyday Tips for Whiter Teeth

 - Eat stain-fighting foods.
 Certain foods, like many fruits and vegetables, have the exact opposite effect as the stain-causers discussed above.
-These foods have a hard texture, and scrape plaque and bacteria off your teeth as you eat.
+These foods have a hard texture that scrapes plaque and bacteria off your teeth as you eat.
 Apples, raw carrots, celery, and unsweetened popcorn are all excellent and healthy choices.
-And for best results, these should be the final things you eat during a meal.
+For whiter teeth, eat these foods at the end of your meal.

 - Replace your toothbrush.
-Bacteria builds up on your toothbrush over time, so while you may think you keeping up with your oral health, you are just putting (sometimes harmful) bacteria back in your mouth.
-It is best to change your toothbrush, or replace the head of an electric one, every few months.
+Bacteria builds up on your toothbrush over time, so while you think you’re improving your oral health, you might be putting bacteria back in your mouth!
+It is best to change your toothbrush (or get replacement heads for the electric variety) every few months.

 - Consider getting a tongue scraper.
-Plaque is not just a tooth problem; it can build up on your tongue as well, and is one of the leading causes of bad breath (halitosis).
-A tongue scraper does a much better job than just brushing your tongue, so use it every morning.
+Plaque is not just a tooth problem.
+It builds upon the tongue as well, causing bad breath (halitosis).
+A tongue-scraper does a much better job than a toothbrush can so consider using one every morning.

-- Vinegar and Baking Soda (just not at once).
-Both of these substances give an extra boost to your oral health regimen by helping remove stains and killing bacteria.
-Apple cider vinegar can be used every morning as a gargle before normal brushing, and baking soda should be brushed with once a week as you would with normal toothpaste.
-(Just avoid using both at once or you might find yourself in a middle school science experiment.)
+- Vinegar & Baking Soda (used separately).
+Both vinegar and baking soda can give an extra boost to your oral health regimen by removing mild staining and killing bacteria.
+Apple cider vinegar can be used every morning as a gargle before routine brushing, and baking soda can be brushed with once a week (used just as you would a regular toothpaste).
+However, avoid using baking soda and vinegar together, or you may experience an unexpected fizzing reaction in your mouth, albeit harmless.

 - No Mirrors.
-It may seem a bit difficult at first, but practice flossing without using a mirror.
-Once you have mastered this, you can floss anywhere such as in your car or at your desk.
+Practice flossing without using a mirror!
+It may seem a bit difficult at first, but once you have mastered the skill, you can floss anywhere, such as in your car or at your desk.
 Make a habit out of flossing regularly and leave several packages in the areas you frequent throughout the day.

 - Twice a day!
-At a minimum you should brush your teeth when you wake up in the morning and before you go to sleep at night.
-Saliva tends to dry up during the night, so (since it helps prevent plaque buildup) its best brush off all the plaque before this vulnerable period.
-Brushing first thing in the morning also helps remove plaque and bacteria that has built up as you slept.
+At a minimum, you should brush your teeth when you wake up in the morning and before you go to sleep at night.
+Saliva tends to dry up during the night, so for whiter and healthier teeth, it’s best to brush off the plaque before and after this vulnerable period.

 Share This Story, Choose Your Platform!